 - Spike, Zero Hard – understable drive/approach putter.
 Good for driving when a slow steady turnover is needed.
 Fast enough that it’s more a short mid-range than a putter.
 Similar in that respect to the Pure.

 - Sling, Tournament – the 2016 Trilogy Challenge mid-range.
 Stable disc that holds whatever line it is put on.
-A new addition that I expect to become the workhorse mid in my bag.
+Great workhorse mid.

 - Fuse, Gold line – understable mid that turns over and barely even tries to fade back.
 When thrown with a bit of hyzer it turns up flat and goes straight.

 - Ahti, VIP – Utility disc mainly for overhand shots and extreme hyzer lines.
 Very overstable without a ton of extra glide, it is a specialty disc that doesn’t get much regular use depending on the course.